Coronavirus (COVID-19) information for international students

 - To stay up-to-date with the latest information on Government of Canada funded scholarships, please subscribe to the EduCanada RSS feed and visit our Facebook page @EduCanada.Official.

 Health care, including mental health

 - The Government of Canada is giving $7.5 million in funding to Kids Help Phone, a 24/7, national support service, offering professional counselling, information and referrals to young people in both English and French.
 The service is completely confidential and provides much-needed mental health support to youth during this difficult time.
 You can reach out by phone, text or live chat or dial 1-800-668-6868 to speak with a Kids Help Phone counsellor at any time.

 - International students are encouraged to reach out to and remain in contact with their host institutions in Canada, in particular the international students’ office, and their health care coverage providers to receive information on measures and supports in place for international students at this time.

-- GAC is in regular contact with Canadian education associations, representing Canadian education institutions across the country, and it is our understanding that Canadian institutions are proactively providing psychological and mental health support related to the pandemic to their national and international students.
+- GAC is in regular contact with Canadian education associations, representing Canadian education institutions across the country.
+It is our understanding that Canadian institutions are proactively providing psychological and mental health support related to the pandemic to their national and international students.